Commuter Train Safety Issues

 Sadly, it caused 25 deaths and dozens of injuries.
 So this made it the deadliest Metrolink train accident in history.
 Also, many of the injured remained hospitalized for an extended period.
 This wreck was due to the severity of their injuries.
 Also, it took even longer for the victims to recover from the emotional toll.

 Other Passenger Commuter Train Mishaps.

 In Antelope Valley, California, on April 2013, seven people were injured in Pacoima.
-This was when a metro train collided with a dump truck.
+This event happened when a metro train collided with a dump truck.
 The truck was crossing the tracks.
-In that case, it remained unclear if the crossing gate was working properly.
+In that case, it remained unclear if the crossing gate was working correctly.